Why so many memoirs of dysfunctional childhood?

 This Boy’s Life, Tobias Wolff

-In fact, so many big sellers seem to center on strange childhood, I have been wondering if all of us should be writing about dysfunctional childhoods, or should we feel somehow inadequate if we didn’t have one.
+In fact, so many big sellers seem to center on strange childhoods, I have been wondering if we should feel inadequate if we had a normal one.
 To answer this question I have been speculating about some of the reasons this theme of painful early life has caught the attention of so many readers and publishers.

 Follow the money